-Whether the time has come to refresh your gym's strength equipment or you're opening a new gym entirely, choosing the right strength equipment isn't an easy decision – you need equipment that appeals to a wide range of exercisers that also has the durability to hold up to years of continuous use.
+Whether the time has come to refresh your gym's strength equipment or you're opening a new gym entirely, choosing the right mix of strength isn't an easy decision – you need equipment that appeals to a wide range of exercisers that also has the durability to hold up to years of continuous use.

 See how other clubs find success

 You're not the first health club to invest in strength equipment, so why not take a cue from your peers and find out what's working for them?